benjahmin-koenigsberg/SBA_320H/README.md

 I will need to spend more time, building more apps with Redux to feel proficent using it

-I really enjoy Boostrap and think I like it it better than Tailwind....
+I really enjoy Boostrap and think I like it it better than Tailwind although I still need to improve with basic responsive layout CSS